-Arizona online sports betting is now legal and sports betting apps will launch shortly.
+Arizona online sports betting is now legal and sports betting apps will launch shortly, the expected date of September 9.
 The Arizona online gambling laws, though, are a little complex and reflect the interesting and complex history the state has with gambling of various types.

 Arizona tribal nations have dominated the Grand Canyon State’s gambling market since 1992 under a series of tribal-state gaming compacts required by federal law.
 Now that market is expanding, pending federal approval of an amended tribal-state gaming compact negotiated between tribal leaders and Gov. Doug Ducey this spring.